opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 ---

-## Why resource sharing and access control matters
+## Why resource sharing and access control matter

 Traditional role-based access control defines who can query indexes or manage clusters but does not provide a native mechanism for sharing higher-level objects such as ML models, report definitions, and anomaly detectors.

 You may need to share higher-level objects across teams to avoid duplication, ensure consistency, and streamline collaboration, for example:

 * A central data team might create a report definition that schedules weekly compliance reports.
 Other teams need to view and run this report without duplicating it.
 * A fraud analytics team could define an anomaly detector for transaction data.
-Security engineers may need view the detector configuration in order to build alerts or integrate monitoring.
+Security engineers may need to view the detector configuration in order to build alerts or integrate monitoring.
 * Data scientists might train an ML Commons model and want to share it across departments without rebuilding or exporting it.

-Resource sharing and access control provides the missing layer by allowing these resources to be owned, shared, and audited with fine-grained control.
+Resource sharing and access control provide the missing layer by allowing these resources to be owned, shared, and audited with fine-grained control.

 ---